Hubble Ultra-Deep Field: Contents

-The HUDF is the deepest image of the universe ever taken and has been used to search for galaxies that existed between 400 and 800 million years after the Big Bang (redshifts between 7 and 12).
+The HUDF was the deepest image of the universe ever taken in 2004 and has been used to search for galaxies that existed less than a billion years after the Big Bang.
 Several galaxies in the HUDF are candidates, based on photometric redshifts, to be amongst the most distant astronomical objects.
 The red dwarf UDF 2457 at distance of 59,000 light-years is the furthest star resolved by the HUDF.
-The star near the center of the field is USNO-A2.0 0600–01400432 with apparent magnitude of 18.95.

 The field imaged by the ACS contains over 10,000 objects, the majority of which are galaxies, many at redshifts greater than 3, and some that probably have redshifts between 6 and 7.
 The NICMOS measurements may have discovered galaxies at redshifts up to 12.

 Scientific results

 The HUDF has revealed high rates of star formation during the very early stages of galaxy formation, within a billion years after the Big Bang.
 It has also enabled improved characterization of the distribution of galaxies, their numbers, sizes and luminosities at different epochs, aiding investigation into the evolution of galaxies.
 Galaxies at high redshifts have been confirmed to be smaller and less symmetrical than ones at lower redshifts, illuminating the rapid evolution of galaxies in the first couple of billion years after the Big Bang.